Define dependencies between fields based on their states and values.

 These settings apply when a node is being added or edited in a form.

-Note: this has no effect on server-side logic and validation.
-Keep this in mind, since this can lead to counter-intuitive results.
-For example, if you choose "Invisible" as a form state, the dependent will be HIDDEN when the dependency is TRIGGERED in the form.
-But when you view the node (and the "Hide the dependent if the dependency is not triggered" option is active, see below), the dependent will be VISIBLE, since the dependency is triggered!
+- If you choose form state "Invisible", the dependent will be HIDDEN when the dependency is TRIGGERED.
+But when you view the node (and the "Hide the dependent if the dependency is not triggered" option is active, see below), the dependent will be VISIBLE, since the dependency is triggered.

 Some options have additional settings (like animations) that appear below when selected.